laurenhatch03/laurenhatch03.github.io/README.md

 Many people go to college, get a degree in a field they're interested in, and move on to get a job unrelated to their field of study.
 The question arises: does your field of study determine your career path?
 In this report, you will see the different variables that could lead to someone wanting to change their occupation.

 Using the “Field of Study vs Occupation” dataset on Kaggle, I looked at variables that I believed would contribute to an individual, ages 20-30, wanting to change their occupation.
 I decided to use supervised learning because I wanted to make predictions based on data patterns between the relationships of variables.
 I modeled these variables with data plots to get a visual representation of the data.
 I made a heat correlation map to find the variables that contribute most to wanting to change their career.
 I then made REC curves for ridge regression, SVR, decision tree, and logistic regression to show how well different models can predict these values.
 I then made a confusion matrix to visually show how well these models can predict the data.
 I also made a logistic regression model and showed the ROC curve to go with it.
 I made a decision tree plot to follow and show what values within variables lead to whether an individual is likely to change their occupation or not.
-Lastly, to confirm the correct variable was being used, I plotted the feature importance to clearly show which variables contribute the most to these predictions
+Lastly, to confirm the correct variable was being used, I plotted the feature importance to clearly show which variables contribute the most to these predictions.